-With regular cultural productions at The Cutter Theatre and the town-wide Affair on Main Street over Labor Day weekend, it's no surprise that Metaline Falls was named one of the

-100 Best Small Art Towns in America.
+With regular cultural productions at The Cutter Theatre and the town-wide Bigfoot Festival, it's no surprise that Metaline Falls was named one of the 100 Best Small Art Towns in America.

 This region, often called the "Forgotten Corner," contains one of the most diverse populations of big game animals in the Lower 48.
 The recently redesigned Mill Pond historic site provides an interpretive walk with a trail connecting it to the Mill Pond Campgrounds.
 Nearby pristine Sullivan Lake features recently upgraded campground and picnic facilities.
-Contact the Sullivan Lake Ranger Station at 509-446-2681 for camping in the area, a list of local day hiking and sightseeing trips as well as an interesting historical display.
+Contact the Sullivan Lake Ranger Station at 509-446-2681 for camping in the area, a list of